LeadDreamer/firebase-wrapper/FirebaseCloudFunctionsWrapper/README.md

 <a name="module_FirebaseCloudFunctionsWrapper--module.exports.CloudFunctions"></a>

 #### module.exports.CloudFunctions() ⇒ <code>Promise</code>
-Calls the cloud function named in the passed argument, andasynchronously returns the result
+Creates the FUNCTION refered to by the passed name.
+Said function can*then* be called for the desired results.
+SYNCHRONOUS

 **Kind**: static method of [<code>module.exports</code>](#exp_module_FirebaseCloudFunctionsWrapper--module.exports)
 **Fulfil**: result as returns from call